chadrik/types-PySide/README.md

 ## TODO

-* Get all my stubgen changes merged into mypy
 * Build PySide6 stubs
 * Merge overloads where a `Union` would do instead of multiple overloads
 * Add type enforcement for signal types, to protect against incorrect callables provided to `connect()`